Preet Kaur Gill MP - My Weekly Update - 6th March 2026

 Alongside introducing votes at 16, the reforms will toughen up rules on political donations and crack down on intimidation and abuse of those participating in public life.
 The reforms will keep our elections secure and encourage more people to engage and participate in our democracy.
 It is unacceptable for legitimate voters to be prevented/discouraged from voting.
 This bill will also permit the use of UK-authorised bank cards as accepted forms of voter ID in Great Britain.
 The bill will strengthen the powers of the Electoral Commission and provide clear deterrents against law breaking.

-While the bill is being considered, the Public Bill Committee are calling for evidence, if yourself or someone you know has a special interest or expertise on the bill, please visit: Representation of the People Bill: call for evidence - UK Parliament
+While the bill is being considered, the Public Bill Committee are calling for evidence, if you'd like to contribute please visit: Representation of the People Bill: call for evidence - UK Parliament

 Child Cruelty Register